 Wondering how to get past suicidal thoughts and cope with suicidal OCD?
 Here are some steps you can take if you are dealing with intrusive thoughts:

 Does it happen every day or every couple of days?
 Does it involve a specific person or situation?
 Is your mind wandering off to other thoughts while these are going on?
 Try talking to someone.
 It helps to have a support system in place, but it does not have to be someone you know well.

 What comes next in the story?
 What are the consequences of carrying out the destructive plan?
 It will help you make sense of what has happened and focus on more constructive activities.

 If the thought is frequent or prolonged, consult with a therapist or psychiatrist.
-Cognitive-behavioural therapy (CBT) is the primary therapy for suicidal OCD, and intrusive suicidal thoughts and obsessions are cognitive-behavioural therapy (CBT).
+Cognitive-behavioral therapy (CBT) is the primary therapy for suicidal OCD, and intrusive suicidal thoughts and obsessions are cognitive-behavioral therapy (CBT).